yeahitsjan/pawxel/README.md

 ![screenshot](https://raw.githubusercontent.com/yeahitsjan/pawxel/develop/.github/screenshots/screenshot-bg.png)
 A little screencast is available on the [website](https://pawxel.rocks/).
 You can grab the latest version of Pawxel from the [releases page](https://github.com/yeahitsjan/pawxel/tags).

-There is not much documentation as of now, but I try to build some in the coming months.
-Still there are [some tips & tricks](https://github.com/yeahitsjan/pawxel/blob/develop/resources/docs/tips.md) who can help you getting started.
+To get started you can view a [gentle overview](https://github.com/yeahitsjan/pawxel/blob/develop/resources/docs/overview.md) on Pawxel's UI.
+There are also [some tips & tricks](https://github.com/yeahitsjan/pawxel/blob/develop/resources/docs/tips.md) who can help you out in different situations

 ## Features